 GBCA - The Place to Race since 1947

-That first year, a fleet of six Stout Fellas plus an assortment of four or five other cruising yachts was known as the Stout Fella Organization of Galveston Bay.
+The first year, a fleet of six Stout Fellas plus an assortment of four or five other cruising yachts was known as the Stout Fella Organization of Galveston Bay.
 Races were held on the bay under the direction of the unofficial Commodore and founding father, Bud Smith.
-The Club was started, existed, and prospered as a letterhead organization without elected officers, bylaws, dues or a home.
-The Club was founded because owners of various makes of boats wanted to race.
+The Club was started, existed, and prospered as a letterhead organization without elected officers, bylaws, dues, or a home.
+The club was founded because owners of various makes of boats wanted to race.

-Bay racing has evolved over the years, using different handicap rules (e.g., TIRC, IOR, MORC, PHRF, IMS) and boat types (e.g., racing cruising, multi-hull, one-design.)
-In the beginning, the Club held regular bay races in the spring and fall on a triangular course as well as specialty races such as the Double Bayou Race and a race to Ving-et-un Island.
+Bay racing has evolved over the years, using different handicap rules (e.g., TIRC, IOR, MORC, PHRF, IMS) and boat types (e.g., racing cruising, multi-hull, and one design.)
+In the beginning, the club held regular bay races in the spring and fall on a triangular course as well as specialty races such as the Double Bayou Race and a race to Ving-et-un Island.
 The Allied Banks Performance Cup Regatta (now known as the Bank Regatta) premiered in 1984.
-In 1988 GBCA and the Houston Yacht Club combined efforts and resources to jointly sponsor the Galveston Bay Spring and Fall Series.
-Another GBCA event currently being run in the Frostbite Regatta.
+In 1988, GBCA and the Houston Yacht Club combined efforts and resources to jointly sponsor the Galveston Bay Spring and Fall Series.

 In 1961, the Aransas Pass to Tampico Race inaugurated our present excursions to Mexico.
 The race was held from 1961 to 1964.
 In 1966, David Hatcher was instrumental in starting the present day format for both Veracruz and TORC races.
 Since 1968, GBCA and the National Tourist Council of Mexico have co-sponsored the Galveston to Veracruz, Mexico Regatta de Amigos Race which is held biannually in even numbered years, until recently under the stewardship of Frank Tuma.